imayanksrivastava/solution-design-templates/solution-design-template.md

 # Final Recommendation
 Explain what your final recommendation and a summary of why you recommend a particular option.
 Please make sure not to have a biased opinion.

+# Open Questions or Concerns
+Its always advisable to clearly highlight if you have any open questions or concerns which you would like to address before implemting the design.
+- Question 1
+- Question 2
+- Question 3

 # Piece of Advice